ike-keichan/KeiLisp-onWeb/README.md

 ## About program
 Hello!
 I am developing it as a graduation research project of "Special Research on Computer Science and Engineering IIA/IIB" in Department of Computer Science and Engineering, Kyoto Sangyo University.

 This is an interpreter that mimics Lisp.
+The interpreter can be started right [here](https://ike-keichan.github.io/KeiLisp-onWeb/).
 I hope this will be the beginning of your encounter with Lisp and functional programming.
 This program is intended to be run in a web browser.
 A program that can be run in the CLI is [here](https://github.com/ike-keichan/KeiLisp).